-- (a) The employer may require an employee to work reasonable overtime in accordance with the conditions of this clause. - (b) An employee is to be given reasonable notice of the requirement to work overtime, where practicable. - (c) An employee may refuse to work overtime in circumstances where working overtime would result in the employee working hours that are unreasonable having regard to: - (i) any risk to the employee's health and safety; - (ii) the employee's personal circumstances including any family responsibilities; - (iii) the needs of the workplace; - (iv) the notice (if any) given by the employer of the overtime and by the employee of their intention to refuse it; and - (v) any other relevant matter.
+- (i) An employee who undertakes duties assigned a classification of Bands 7 and 8 of the General Stream and Bands 3 and 4 of the Professional Stream is eligible for payment for overtime worked if the Head of Agency is satisfied the employee is required to: - (i) work according to the provisions of Clause 5 Availability and Recall of Part VI Hours of Work and Overtime for Day Work; - (ii) respond to an emergency incident or event; - (iii) undertake specialist work according to a planned event or program that is not able to be undertaken during normal business hours of work. - (j) An employee may refuse to work overtime in circumstances where working overtime would result in the employee working hours that are unreasonable having regard to: - (i) any risk to the employee's health and safety; - (ii) the employee's personal circumstances including any family responsibilities; - (iii) the needs of the workplace; - (iv) the notice (if any) given by the employer of the overtime and by the employee of their intention to refuse it; and - (v) any other relevant matter. - (k) Payment of Overtime Day Workers